Deadwood gets its very own asteroid - and it’s astronomically big

 Ronald Dyvig was just 11-years-old when, in the late 1950s, while attending school in Deadwood, his interest in Astronomy began.

-On the night of January 25, 2001, Dyvig observed and recorded a Main Belt Asteroid, measuring a gargantuan approximation of two miles in diameter, between the orbits of Mars and Jupiter.
+On a January night in 2001, Dyvig observed and recorded a Main Belt Asteroid, measuring a gargantuan approximation of two miles in diameter, between the orbits of Mars and Jupiter.
+Although his newly discovered asteroid is indeed formidable in size, for comparison, the asteroid that hit the earth some 66-million-years-ago was a whopping ten-miles-wide, and we know the damage that caused.

+Still, if a two-mile wide space-rock like Dyvig’s were to slam into the Earth, it would be travelling at approximately 60,000 mph - or the equivalent of a 2 million megaton bomb.
+So although in our solar system’s Main Belt, asteroids range in size from the very largest - 590 Miles in width (that’s Ceres), to a diminutive 0.6 miles across, you can bet the farm that Ronald Dyvig’s treasured two-mile one would expunge the majority of life on our planet.

+Once confirmed, Dyvig was granted the privilege of suggesting a name for his discovery: Asteroid (123794).

 Ronald Dyvig will be presenting City of Deadwood with a plaque honoring this awesome space discovery which Ronald Dyvig discovered, much like his ancestors had when they went searching for gold and stumbled upon Deadwood in Dakota Territory.
 On behalf of himself and the Graduating Class of 1961, Dyvig will be there to reveal the Main Belt Asteroid’s official name.
 “Asteroid (123794) Deadwood”.